MZchain/streampay/streampay/README.md

 # Code

-The code hasn't been audited yet, but you can always verify it
+The code hasn't been audited yet, but you can always verify it.